Jeffrey Vandersay

-Jeffrey Dexter Francis Vandersay (born 5 February 1990) is a professional Sri Lankan cricketer.
-He is a past student of Wesley College, Colombo.
+Jeffrey Dexter Francis Vandersay (born 5 February 1990) is a professional Sri Lankan cricketer who currently plays limited overs cricket for the national team.
+He is an alumnus of Wesley College, Colombo.
+He has endured a stop-start international career due to various reasons including poor form, lack of support from selection panel to give him a long rope, disciplinary issues and lack of consistency with the ball.

 Domestic career

 In March 2018, he was named in Dambulla's squad for the 2017–18 Super Four Provincial Tournament.
 The following month, he was also named in Dambulla's squad for the 2018 Super Provincial One Day Tournament.

 In August 2018, he was named in Galle's squad the 2018 SLC T20 League.
 In March 2019, he was named in Kandy's squad for the 2019 Super Provincial One Day Tournament.
 In October 2020, he was drafted by the Colombo Kings for the inaugural edition of the Lanka Premier League.

 In March 2021, he was part of the Sinhalese Sports Club team that won the 2020–21 SLC Twenty20 Tournament, the first time they had won the tournament since 2005.
 In July 2022, he was signed by the Colombo Stars for the third edition of the Lanka Premier League.